 Following the split, an amount equal to the par value of shares issued in the split would be transferred from additional capital invested to the Company's stated capital accounts.
 The \$.01 par value of the Common Stock would not be adjusted.
-As of March 11, 1996, shares of Common Stock had been issued and an aggregate of shares of Common Stock were reserved for issuance under various employee benefit plans and the Directors Plan and for issuance upon the conversion of certain convertible debt securities.
+As of March 11, 1996, 12,645,564 shares of Common Stock were issued and outstanding and an aggregate of 21,330,597 shares of Common Stock were reserved for issuance or available for grant under various employee benefit plans, including the ESOP, and the Directors Plan and for issuance upon the conversion of certain convertible debt securities.